arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

   - iot-cloud
 ---

-This user manual will provide a comprehensive overview of the Portenta Machine Control, covering its major hardware and software elements.
+This user manual provides a comprehensive overview of the Portenta Machine Control, covering its major hardware and software elements.
 With this user manual, you will learn how to set up, configure, and use all the main features of the Portenta Machine Control.

+***This User Manual teaches how to use the Portenta Machine Control with the new library `Arduino_MachineControl`.
+If you want to know how to use it with IEC 61131-3 PLC programming languages check the [PLC IDE Tutorials](https://docs.arduino.cc/software/plc-ide).
+In case you are already using an older version of the library check the following [tutorial to know the differences and how to migrate your code to the latest version.](https://docs.arduino.cc/tutorials/portenta-machine-control/pmc-arduino-library/)**

 ## Hardware and Software Requirements